 Adult Protective Services and Guardianship Review Board Project (APGRB)

-Community Development Project
+Baltimore City Workforce Development Project

 Consumer Protection Clinic

 At the request of the Baltimore City District Court, in the fall of 2014, MVLS began coordinating a clinic offering free legal advice to consumers who are facing debt collection cases in District Court.
 Consumers meet with a volunteer attorney for a 10 – 15 minute consultation to get advice on his or her case.
 Volunteers provide assistance with credit card cases, auto loans, landlord/tenant matters, and more.
-They also provide information on the court process, settlement options and what may happen post judgment.
+They also provide information on the court process, settlement options and what may happen to the debtor post judgment.